 - Adjust your final stacked .TIF using RGB levels in Photoshop

-- Adjust your final stacked .TIF using ACR filter in Photoshop
+- Adjust your final stacked .TIF using the Adobe Camera Raw filter in Photoshop

 As you can see, there are countless ways to handle this task, each with slightly different results.
 The methods above only reference stacking and processing images using Adobe Photoshop, as that is still the way I prefer to process my astrophotos.